Sponsor a Child – Frequently asked Questions

 If you need to discontinue your child sponsorship, we will immediately look for a new sponsor for your child and continue the child’s sponsorship support without interruption.

-No. The child you’re helping will have up to five sponsors.
-Unlike other sponsorship programs, Operation Restoration offers your child a home, food, clothing, academic education in school (in a private Christian school after being in the program for 2 years), education support in the home, vocational training (e.g. mechanics, carpentry, music, sports, home economics, etc.), health care, as well as the opportunity to hear the gospel and be involved in regular Bible study and discipleship.
+No. The child you are helping will have other sponsors too.
+Unlike other sponsorship programs, Operation Restoration offers your child everything he or she needs.
+A home, food, clothing, academic education in school (in a private Christian school after being in the program for 2 years), education support in the home, vocational training (e.g. mechanics, carpentry, music, sports, home economics, etc.), health care, as well as the opportunity to hear the gospel and be involved in regular Bible study and discipleship.

 Your prayers, letters and support are very important to your sponsored child.
 Even if you choose to sponsor a child as a family or group (e.g. a youth group or Sunday school class), the child you help will be able to relate to your family or group.

 Operation Restoration began in 1991 with Roger and Isha Hulford sensing God’s call on their lives to reach out and see the lives of children aged 8-17 years who live full-time on the streets in Bolivia restored to God’s design and purpose for their lives.
-Starting with just a few volunteers going out on to the streets of the city, Operation Restoration now has street teams working on the streets of the city, a short term reception house for those taking their initial steps off the street, two Restoration Homes [El Camino with a capacity for 40 boys and El Alfarero with a capacity for 20 girls] and one Reintegration Home for boys with the projection for a Reintegration Home for girls as necessary.
+Starting with just a few volunteers going out on to the streets of the city, Operation Restoration now has:

-Operation Restoration is a ministry of Youth With A Mission, Bolivia.
+Operation Restoration is a ministry of Youth With A Mission, Bolivia and part of the Youth With A Mission family of ministries.
 For more information regarding Youth With A Mission go to www.ywam.org

 Yes.
 All contributions to Operation Restoration are tax-deductible in the United Kingdom and the USA.